AustinMReppert/iced-reference/src/chapter_2.md

 ## Subscriptions

-To handle more general events we will take a loot at `subscription()` from the Application trait.
+To handle more general events we will take a look at `subscription()` from the Application trait.

 ```rust
     /// Returns the event [`Subscription`] for the current state of the